Smoothing transactions across partners and platforms

 • screen recordings

-I then led the analysis of the diary entries from my region, paying particular attention to pain points and emotions they experienced in each phase of the user journey.
-I analyzed the participants’ diary entries thematically to investigate commonalities among their experiences.
+I then led the analysis of the diary entries from my region, paying particular attention to pain points and emotions the participants experienced in each phase of the user journey.
+I analyzed the participants’ diary entries thematically to explore commonalities among their experiences.

 To complement the analysis, I employed journey mapping to identify common highs and lows of the user journey.
-I also collaborated with a researcher in another region to identify similarities and differences between the experience of working with third-party vendors in our two regions.
+I also collaborated with a researcher in another region to identify similarities and differences between participants’ experiences in our two regions.

 Findings & recommendations

 The main takeaway from the study was that most communication difficulties arose at a specific point of interaction with third-party vendors.
-This point of friction was different in each region because of differences between the vendors’ processes.
-In each region, the resulting negative experiences then reflected poorly on our client.
+Each region had a different point of friction because of differences between the vendors’ processes.
+In both regions, negative experiences reflected poorly on our client even when they were not responsible.

-Our team identified several opportunities to keep users better informed in order to prevent uncertainty.
+Our team identified several opportunities to keep users better informed in order to prevent uncertainty and distrust.
 We also recommended specific ways to improve alignment in communications between our client and the third-party vendors.

 Our final report illustrated the highs and lows of the user experience through high-level takeaways accompanied by quotations, photographs, screengrabs, and video edits.
 We included journey maps for each region as well as multiple side-by-side comparisons of specific points in the user journey.
-We also included multiple case studies to provide an in-depth view of the experience each third-party vendor provided.
+We also included multiple case studies to provide an in-depth view of the experience of interacting with each third-party vendor.

 Outcomes